SrijanBadhya/Debsoc/Running the PES Debsoc.md

 If something isn't here, it's probably because I don't know enough about it to talk about it.
 This isn't a debate tournament where I'd be forced to yap about it anyway 😂

-To navigate across sections (if y
+To navigate across sections (if you get distracted by a few links), find the nearest link back to this Table of Contents and navigate from here.

 ---